 Bladder cancer: Most studies of people exposed to hair dyes at work, such as hairdressers and barbers, have found a small but fairly consistent increased risk of bladder cancer.
 However, studies looking at people who have their hair dyed have not found a consistent increase in bladder cancer risk.

-Many people use hair dyes, so it is important that more studies are done to get a better idea if these dyes affect cancer risk.
+Many people use or work with hair dyes, so it is important that more studies are done to get a better idea if these dyes increase cancer risk.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
-Its major goal is to identify causes of cancer.
+One of its major goals is to identify causes of cancer.
 IARC has concluded that workplace exposure as a hairdresser or barber is “probably carcinogenic to humans,” based on the data regarding bladder cancer.
 (The evidence for other types of cancer is considered mixed or inadequate.)
 But IARC considers personal hair dye use to be “not classifiable as to its carcinogenicity to humans,” based on a lack of evidence from studies in people.

-The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
-The NTP has not classified exposure to hair dyes as to its potential to cause cancer.
+The US National Toxicology Program (NTP) is an interagency program of the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
+The NTP has not classified the potential of hair dyes to cause cancer.
 However, it has classified some chemicals that are or were used in hair dyes as “reasonably anticipated to be human carcinogens.”

-In the United States, the Food and Drug Administration (FDA) regulates the safety of cosmetics, including hair dyes, but there are limits on what the FDA can do.
-The FDA does not approve each ingredient used in hair dyes before it goes on the market, and in general the responsibility for the safety of products and ingredients falls to the manufacturers.
+In the United States, the Food and Drug Administration (FDA) regulates the safety of cosmetics, including hair dyes, but by law there are limits on what the FDA can do.
+For example, the FDA does not approve each ingredient used in hair dyes before it goes on the market, and in general the responsibility for the safety of products and ingredients falls to the manufacturers.

 The FDA can take action if any cosmetics are found to be harmful or in violation of the law (such as being mislabeled).
 This includes any new ingredients to be used in hair dyes.
 However, many of the older ingredients in hair dyes (some of which are still in use) were excluded when the FDA was initially given the power to regulate these products back in the 1930s.